dystobic/writeups/2021/KillerQueen/Deoxyencoded Nucleic Acid/README.md

 # Investigation

 The challenge description was emphasizing that the _four_ nucleobases form an encoding.
 I recognized that the length of the dna sequence is `0 % 4` and took an educated guess that a sequence of _four_ nucleobases encodes a character.
-As a character has 1 Byte I predicted A, G, C and T each could represent two bits.
+As a character has 1 Byte I predicted `A`, `G`, `C` and `T` each could represent two bits.
 I know the flag starts with the letter `k` whose ordinal value is binary `01 10 10 11` and the dna sequence starts with `TGGC` - which matches

 - `T` with `01`
 - `G` with `10`